valerioleo/website/docs/examples/understanding_template.md

 * How to create a project based on the starter template (see [Hello, Multiply](hello_multiply.md))
 * The cryptographic theory behind the RISC Zero zkVM (see our [proof system explainers and reference materials](../explainers))
 * The internal components of the RISC Zero zkVM (see our [Overview of the zkVM](../explainers/zkvm) article)
-* Design considerations for programs that use multiple RISC Zero zkVM guest methods as part of larger systems to accomplish complex tasks (see our [Battleship example](battleship_rust.md))
+* Design considerations for programs that use multiple RISC Zero zkVM guest methods as part of larger systems to accomplish complex tasks (see our [voting machine example](https://github.com/risc0/risc0-rust-examples/tree/main/voting-machine))

 ## Structure of a RISC Zero zkVM Program
 Like other virtual machines, the RISC Zero zkVM has both _host_ and _guest_ components.
 The guest component contains the code to be proven.
 The host component provides any required data to the guest, executes the guest code, and handles the guest's output.